 Adjuvants may be used with Priaxor.
 Do not apply more than 16 fl oz/A per season.
+Max applications/season is 2.

 Restrictions: Apply at 20-50% bloom stage.
 Under high disease pressure, use the 4 oz/A rate.

 Do not apply within 35 days of harvest.
 Do not apply more than 4 oz of product/A per season.
 Do not apply more than one application per season.